liyunze-coding/coworking-website/src/pages/get-started/pre-requisites.md

 ### Hardware

 - **Camera**
-  - Having a camera pointed towards your direction is effective for accountability!
+  - Having a camera pointed toward your direction is effective for accountability!

 ### Software